How to publish your MSI and EXE setup applications in the Microsoft Store

 In the Overview section, click on New Product and select EXE or MSI app from the drop-down.

-Type the name of your application.
-It’s best to go with the same name from the subscription form.
+Name your application, ideally matching the name on your subscription form.
 This step reserves your app name.

 Reserve Name